nirkoren/devopscon_backup/README.md

 # Hi and Welcome to DevOpsCon demo repository
-## This repo contains basic Maven project with Hello-World war file
+## This repo contains the edited Maven project with Hello-World war file
 In order to make it work, please do the following:

 <ul>